Nelson, Elton G. National Agricultural Library, U.S. Department of Agriculture, Beltsville, Maryland.

 - Processing and production

-A plant, Musa textilis, of the banana family that is valuable for its hard fiber (also known as Manila hemp) and native to Borneo and the Philippines.
+A plant, Musa textilis, of the banana family that is valuable for its hard fiber (also known as Manila hemp).
+Abaca (Musa textilis) is a flowering plant native to the Philippines and Borneo.
+Taxonomically, it is assigned to the order Zingiberales.
 Abaca is one of the strongest of the hard fibers.
 Commercially, it is known as Manila hemp.
-The fiber is obtained from the leafstalks of Musa textilis, which is a member of the banana family.
-The plant (see illustration) resembles the fruiting banana, but it is a bit shorter in stature, bears small inedible fruits, and has leaves that stand more erect than those of the banana; these leaves are also slightly narrower, more pointed, and 5–7 ft (1.5–2.1 m) in length.
+The fiber is obtained from the leafstalks of M. textilis, which is a member of the banana family.
+The plant (see illustration) resembles the fruiting banana plant, but it is a bit shorter in stature, bears small inedible fruits, and has leaves that stand more erect than those of the banana.
+Abaca leaves are also slightly narrower, more pointed, and about 1.5–2 m (4.9–6.6 ft) in length.
 Relatives of abaca grow wild throughout Southeast Asia, but the plant was domesticated long ago in the southern Philippines.
-Experiments have succeeded in growing plants that can yield fiber in a few other parts of the world, chiefly Central America and Ecuador, but commercial production has come almost entirely from the Philippines and Borneo.
+Plants that can yield fiber are grown in a few other parts of the world, chiefly Central America and Ecuador.
+Most commercial production comes from the Philippines and Ecuador.
 See also: Banana; Fiber crops; Natural fiber; Zingiberales

 The content above is only an excerpt.